MichaelCurrin/dev-resources/resources/web/html/icons/github-topics.md

 # GitHub Topics

-Icons used for GitHub topics on the GitHub website, but available for use in other projects too.
+PNG icons used for GitHub topics on the GitHub website, available for use in other projects too.
 The portfolio site repo you get when making a new GitHub account uses these icons.

 ## About